Talking to aging parents about health care concerns

 The first step in talking to aging parents about such concerns is early involvement and regular communication.
 Get prepared with proper advance care/legal documents.
 Make sure your parents have completed paperwork with their medical providers permitting access to their health information (and/or have an updated Florida Healthcare Surrogate Designation permitting the designee to receive protected health information and help with decisions at any time).

 Discuss who will help and how this might work.
 If possible, start attending some doctor’s appointments (or hire a care manager to attend and coordinate).
 This helps you to better understand their health picture and spot changes early.
+You could even if you wanted have them be looked after at a place like Hospice Cincinnati, so you know that they’ll get the help that they need.

 Aging Parents Living Safley